Transmission Overheating While Towing

 If your transmission overheats while towing, the next step isn’t just a bigger cooler.
 It’s understanding why the heat is being produced.
 Book a diagnostic test on this page.

-If you’re experiencing rising transmission temperatures under load, we recommend booking a paid transmission integrity diagnostic so the entire system can be assessed properly.
+If your transmission temperature rises while towing or climbing hills, the next step is proper diagnostics rather than simply adding more cooling.
 That way you fix the cause, not just the symptom — and tow with confidence instead of watching the temperature gauge like a hawk.